-Deer can often be seen feeding throughout the day prior to a storm so that they can consume and store as much food as possible before the storm arrives and drives them to their deep woods havens.
+Deer can often seen feeding throughout the day prior to a storm so that they can consume and store as much food as possible before the storm arrives and drives them to their deep woods havens.

 Deer have a high metabolic rate and use up energy at a much faster rate than humans do.
 They have no other way to gather and store food for convenient consumption like humans do.

 So when deer forced to stay in their beds for extended periods of time by extremely harsh weather, they often ravenously hungry when the weather conditions finally improve.